ShiningVenus/CozyCritters/CODE_OF_CONDUCT.md

 ### Receiving Reports

-Reports can be submitted through an anonymous online form or by emailing conduct@cozycritters.org.
+Reports can be submitted through an anonymous online form or by emailing [real email soon].
 Direct messages through GitHub issues or discussions are also monitored, but the dedicated channels ensure a prompt response.

 ### Moderator Roles and Escalation